liamw1/oxibooru/doc/API.md

     - any name, implication or is invalid
     - category is invalid
     - no name was specified
-    - implications or suggestions contain any item from names (e.g. there's a shallow cyclic dependency)
+    - implications or suggestions create a cyclic dependency
     - privileges are too low

 - **Description**